adi868/Bamazon/README.md

 And..there it is, folks.
 Try it out yourself, saavy shoppers!

 ## Future Development:
-Create manager option where manager can log in to:
-View Products for Sale
+Create a manager view where the manager can log in to: View Products for Sale, View Low Inventory, Add to Inventory, or Add New Product
-View Low Inventory
-Add to Inventory
-Add New Product

 ### Technologies Used:
 * JavaScript